-- Increasing housing density and mix of uses around areas already served by transit.
-This would require a change to the City's zoning however which is not anticipated at this time - Considering custom transit strategies - Consider mixed-use development.
-Again this would require a change to the City's zoning which is not anticipated at this time. - Improving the jobs / housing balance within the city.
-Again this would require a change to the City's zoning which is not anticipated at this time. - Improving bike and pedestrian support facilities and amenities - Insuring that future development are pedestrian and bicycle friendly
+- Increasing housing density and mix of uses around areas already served by transit - Considering custom transit strategies - Consider mixed-use development - Improving the jobs/housing balance within the city - Improving bike and pedestrian support facilities and amenities - Insuring that future development provides for transit usage and are pedestrian and bicycle friendly

 All of these measures would reduce the volumes of traffic in the city and region without significant investment in transportation system improvements.

 Appendix E includes detailed discussion of key strategies the City could consider in implementing its TDM program.